the reality of the natural hair journey, by women who have lived it

 “When I shaved my hair, I’d recently moved from Texas to California and was at a recording studio with my boyfriend and some musicians.
 I just got up and said, “I’m leaving to cut my hair.
 I’ll be back in a little bit,” and I literally came back bald.
 I was having a bit of a crisis, moving between two cities was a huge transition, but years of relaxing and straightening had left my hair dried out and breaking, so it was a practical decision too.

 I didn’t really know how to work with my hair in its natural state, so it was a learning process for sure, one that was very self-directed and included tons of YouTube videos.
-I realised that everyone’s hair is so different and I found it difficult to find people with not only the same hair type as me but also that wore the styles I wanted to wear.
+I realized that everyone’s hair is so different and I found it difficult to find people with not only the same hair type as me but also that wore the styles I wanted to wear.

 The hardest part for me was when my hair was an inch or two long, in this really weird and awkward phase.
 I didn’t want to cut it but I had no idea what to do with this hair -- it kinda stuck up and didn’t have any particular shape.
 So I started to learn how to braid my own hair, which has been really cool.
 I still haven’t cut my hair since I shaved it three years ago, so I’m debating on what I should do now as it’s like an afro mullet.
 It’s like I’m back in another transition phase again.